jintazheng/jintazheng.github.io/_pages/about.md

 I hold a Bachelor's degree in Computer Science from Sichuan University.

 My work mainly focus on computer graphics and visualization.
 I am interested in combining mathematical theories with computer graphics for visualization and interaction.
-Conversely, using computer graphics to immerse humans into mathematical theories.
+Conversely, using computer graphics to visualize mathematical theories.
 Additionally, I am also researching how to immerse humans into virtual soundscapes.
 This involves separating, analyzing, synthesizing, and propagating sound to enhance the immersive experience.

 I have also collaborated with Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) and [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on designing rumble strips to contribute to reducing exterior noise using finite element modeling.